-Of all the methods available for sterilization (killing or removal of all microorganisms, including bacterial spores), moist heat in the form of saturated steam under pressure is the most widely used and the most dependable method.
+Of all the methods available for sterilization, moist heat in the form of saturated steam under pressure is the most widely used and the most dependable method.
+Moist heat has better penetrating power than dry heat and, at a given temperature, produces a faster reduction in the number of living organisms.
 Steam sterilization is nontoxic, inexpensive, rapidly microbicidal, and sporicidal.
 It rapidly heats and penetrates fabrics.

 Moist heat sterilization using autoclave is commonly used for the sterilization of biohazardous trash, heat, and moisture resistant materials such as aqueous preparation (culture media).
 This method is also used for the sterilization of surgical dressings and medical devices.

 The most common type of steam sterilizer in the microbiology laboratory is the gravity displacement type.
-Other type of autoclave is vacuum/gravity assisted.
+Another type of autoclave is vacuum/gravity assisted.

 Principle of Moist Heat sterilization

 Moist heat destroys microorganisms by the irreversible denaturation of enzymes and structural proteins.
 The temperature at which denaturation occurs varies inversely with the amount of water present.
 Sterilization in saturated steam thus requires precise control of time, temperature, and pressure.

 Pressure serves as a means to obtain the high temperatures necessary to quickly kill microorganisms.
-Specific temperatures must be obtained to ensure the microbicidal activity.
+Specific temperatures must be obtained to ensure microbicidal activity.
 Minimum sterilization time should be measured from the moment when all the materials to be sterilized have reached the required temperature throughout.

 The recommendation for sterilization in an autoclave is 15 minutes at 121°C (200 kPa).
 The temperature should be used to control and monitor the process; the pressure is mainly used to obtain the required steam temperature.

 Alternative conditions, with different combinations of time and temperature, are given below.